 From left to right:

-- A Help menu, that provides common keyboard shortcuts
+- Help that provides common keyboard shortcuts

 The Properties Panel, on the right-hand side of the canvas, includes:

 The Details card for entering in the Name of the DataFlow as well as a Description.

-- The Module Info card, which provides information on the currently selected module.
+The Module Info card, which provides information on the currently selected Module.

 The Properties Panel may be collapsed, and expanded, by clicking on the collapse/expand buttons.
 This is a useful feature when users require a larger working area on the canvas and/or when working on a small laptop screen.